Skip to content

 How long is a direct flight from the UK to Lapland?

-Around 3 to 3.5 hours from most UK airports.
+Around 3 to 3.5 hours from most UK airports, roughly 3 h 10 min from Scotland and up to about 3 h 40 min from southern England.
 That’s comparable to flying to Greece or Turkey – shorter than most people expect for somewhere that far north.
+If you connect via Helsinki instead, add several hours for the layover plus the 1.5-hour domestic leg.

 When should I book flights to Lapland for the best price?